Who will issue my diploma?

 Does it matter where I live?

-Yes, Pivot Charter School serves students who reside within Broward, Lee, and Hillsborough Counties.
+Yes, Pivot Charter School serves students who reside within Hillsborough County.

 Can students with IEPs (Individualized Education Plans) participate in the program?